Zundrel/zundrel.github.io/about.md

 permalink: /about/
 ---

-Hey guys, I'm Zundrel and I like to program Minecraft mods and also want to look into game development.
-Game development has always been something I've wanted to do since I was a little kid, and I still want to do it.
+Hey guys, I'm Zundrel and I sometimes create Minecraft mods.
+I also have a large interest in the Game Development scene.
+Game Development has always been something I've wanted to do since I was a little kid.

-Currently at the moment all my game development endeavors are through using the Unity engine, but I may expand into the Unreal Engine eventually.
+Currently at the moment all my game development endeavors are using the Unity engine, but I may expand into the Unreal Engine eventually.

 ### Contact me